mkoehnke/WKZombie/README.md

 * *Function Currying*
 * *Custom Operators* (for chaining browser actions)

+It uses [WebKit](https://webkit.org) (WKWebView) for rendering and [hpple](https://github.com/topfunky/hpple) (libxml2) for parsing the HTML content.
+Furthermore, it has rudimentary support for parsing JSON documents.
+Chaining asynchronous actions makes the code compact and easy to use.

+For more information, see [Usage](#usage).

 ## Use Cases
 * Scraping web sites for data
 * Automating interaction of web pages